wlonk/arcadia/rules/making_characters.rst

 Beatriz, as Miss Taylor, takes Power, and Sol.
 She has spent much of her life being told what to do, and knows that she knows better than others more often than not.
 She can make stunning first impressions, too.
-She chooses to start with a spell to change one's shape, simply because she doesn't wish to take the same spell Anna has.
+She chooses to start with a spell to change one's face, simply because she doesn't wish to take the same spell Anna has.

 Cal, as Miss Fitzgibbon, takes Love, and Venus.
 Sometimes, it's the